VISUALIZATION TECHNIQUES FOR TENNIS

 3. Evocative Animal

-Here are actual examples of me using visualization with players.
+Here are actual examples of me using visualisation with players.

 1. Evocative Role Model

 Sunil (not his real name) had significant confidence issues when competing.
-He could not play his best in competition because he became too stressed during matches and had a very low level of self-confidence.
+He could not play at his best in competition because he became too stressed during matches and had very low self-confidence.

 I decided to give him an Evocative Role Model.
 This meant that he would have to imagine a player he admired a lot and displayed the same qualities he needed to adopt himself.